 There’s no hard and fast rule about what you can and can’t do when you’re sick, but common sense tells us that you should:

 - Stay out of the pool if you’ve GI issues.
 If you have diarrhea, stay far away from the pool.
 You could contaminate the water with cryptosporidium.
 The U.S. CDC recommends avoiding the water until you’ve gone a full two weeks without diarrhea.

 - Avoid team sports, group activities and gym visits.
 You don’t want to make other people sick.

 - Reduce exercise intensity.
 Avoid activities that are likely to exhaust and dehydrate you.
 Regardless of what you’re doing, be sure to reduce the amount of effort you’re putting in by about 50%.
 Your body needs the other 50% to fight off whatever’s making you sick.

 - Deprioritize endurance.
 In addition to reducing the intensity of your workout, make sure you’re reducing the duration, too.
 A workout doesn’t have to be long to be beneficial.

 - Try to sweat less.
 You don’t want to get dehydrated, so skip the hot yoga — or anything else that’s likely to turn you into a puddle.

 Exercise may be optional when you’re sick, but making sure you drink enough water isn’t.

 According to Dr. Patel, it’s even more important to focus on hydration when you aren’t feeling well.
-“Most people who felt like working out had prolonged their sickness were actually feeling the effects of dehydration,” he explains.
+“Most people who felt like working out, who had prolonged their sickness, were actually feeling the effects of dehydration,” he notes.